 Michael Mastascusa, Chief Financial Officer

 Mike is a Certified Public Accountant and has an MBA from Babson College.
-Mike is passionate about teaching our organization the practices of fiscal responsibility so that we can continue to invest in exponentially valuable initiatives like EPIC.
+He is passionate about teaching our organization the practices of fiscal responsibility so that we can continue to invest in exponentially valuable initiatives like EPIC.
 Mike is a proud husband and father of four who resides in North Reading and spends many of his weekends refereeing or watching basketball.

 Jeff has a Masters in Divinity studies and has been a proud member of the Triangle, Inc. team for 9 years.
 Every month, the Department of Labor reports that 80% of Americans with disabilities are disengaged from the workforce and only 20% are working.
 Jeff believes that employment is key to a successful life and he will not rest until those figures are reversed.
 Although Jeff and his family live on the North Shore, he is proud that his kids are passionate citizens of Cardinals, not Red Sox, Nation.